jcoiner/gel/README.md

 One of those arguments is `-access_map`.
 This file maps in-workspace paths (like `secret/`) to a key (really a set of keys, because key rotation...)
 Any directory for which a key mapping exists shall be encrypted; other directories will go as plaintext.
 The sample access_map only has a single mapping for the `secret/` directory, but you could have any number of protected directories and a unique key for each one.
 (Note that the root dir cannot be ciphered, as that's where the `.gitattributes` file is, and ciphering that would lead to a bootstrapping problem.)

 The file formats used by gel are all [protobufs](https://developers.google.com/protocol-buffers/) which, if you don't know about them, are well worth learning.
 Protobufs are _the best_ data-serialization system, and also the best system for creating custom text file formats.
-You just document the schema, and the protobuf compiler writes all the code to translate between data structures in your favoriate language, to or from files, which can be human-readable text or compact binaries.
+You just document the schema, and the protobuf compiler writes all the code to translate between data structures in your favorite language, to and from human-readable text files, to and from compact binaries.

 The schemas used by the gel filter are defined in `filter/filter.proto`.
 The `-access_map` file is a text proto of type AccessMap, the key file is a text proto of type KeyList.
 Ciphered repo entries are binary protos of type CipheredFile, plus a short magic prefix to allow sniffing them.